Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 Cold Weather

-During rapid fire, BCG temperatures rise quickly.
-Oil spreads and continues protecting surfaces.
-Some greases may separate under extreme heat.
+During rapid fire, BCG temperatures climb fast.
+Oil spreads and continues protecting surfaces under heat.
+Some greases can separate or break down under extreme thermal load.

 Dust and Sand

 Grease attracts particles more easily than oil.
-Therefore, desert environments favor lighter lubrication strategies.
+Desert and dusty environments favor a lighter lubrication strategy — less grease, more oil, and more frequent wipe-downs.

 Long-Term Storage